General Quarters Drill aboard USS Ralph Johnson

-INDIAN OCEAN (May 3, 2025) Ensign Michael Mendez from Oviedo, Florida, plots damage control efforts in the central controlling station aboard the Arleigh Burke-class guided-missile destroyer USS Ralph Johnson (DDG 114) during a general quarters drill, May 3.
+INDIAN OCEAN (May 3, 2025) Cryptologic Technician (Collection) 3rd Class Matthew Bagby from Hannibal, Missouri, responds to a simulated medical casualty during a general quarters drill aboard the Arleigh Burke-class guided-missile destroyer USS Ralph Johnson (DDG 114) during a general quarters drill, May 3.
 Ralph Johnson is forward deployed and assigned to Destroyer Squadron (DESRON) 15, the Navy’s largest DESRON and the U.S. 7th fleet’s principal surface force.
 (U.S. Navy photo by Mass Communication Specialist 1st Class Hannah Fry)

 |Date Taken: